 Please note that due to the limited availability of funds, not all of the time spent at the host university for academic purposes can be funded.
 The exact funding modalities for the upcoming academic year will be communicated in June/July after the DAAD has announced the approved funding amount.

 On this DAAD webpage, you can see which groups countries are allocated to and what the fixed monthly funding rates were for previous years.

 Erasmus+ promotes equal opportunities and inclusion.
 For this reason, students in special circumstances can apply for an additional grant of 250 euros per month.
-Eligible to apply are students with a disability or chronic illness or students who are spending their time abroad with a child or children.
-Provided they meet the requirements, students with non-academic parents and working students are now also eligible to receive an additional grant of 250 euros per month for a period of study abroad, starting in the 2022/23 winter semester.
-Those receiving Ersamus+ funding can apply only once to recieve this stipend, even if they meet several of the criteria for continued funding.
+Eligible to apply are students with a disability or chronic illness and students who are spending their time abroad with a child or children.
+Provided they meet the requirements, students with non-academic parents and working students are also eligible to apply.
+Those receiving Ersamus+ funding can apply only once to recieve this stipend, even if they meet several of the funding criteria.
 Please refer to our website Equal Opportunities: Everyone Can Study Abroad for more information.
 We would also be happy to tell you more about extra funding opportunities through Erasmus.
 For more information, please contact Amelie Meiners.

 Receiving the Erasmus+ scholarship also binds you to certain obligations.
 We will inform you about these obligations after being selected by the faculties or departments for an Erasmus+ study place.